Quick Facts: Earning an Ed.D. in New Jersey

 Certifications for School Leaders

-The New Jersey Department of Education (NJDOE) handles certification for School Leaders in New Jersey public schools.
+The New Jersey Department of Education (NJDOE) handles administrative certification for School Leaders in New Jersey public schools.
 There are four titles for this type of administrative certificate:

-- Principal (Endorsement Code 0200)
+- Principal (Endorsement Code: 0200)

-- School Administrator (Endorsement Code 0101)
+- School Administrator (Endorsement Code: 0101)

-- School Business Administrator (Endorsement Code 0109)
+- School Business Administrator (Endorsement Code: 0109)

-- Supervisor (Standard Only: Endorsement Code 0106)
+- Supervisor (Endorsement Code: 0106)

-The NJDOE doesn’t have a specific database of leader preparation programs, but it does list New Jersey schools that provide CEAS Educator Preparation Programs.
-Because a doctorate is not required, a lot of Principal and School Administrator certification programs at New Jersey universities take the form of a master’s, post-master’s certificate, Ed.M., or the like.
+We’ve outlined the basic requirements for the Principal and School Administrator Certificate of Eligibility (CE) below.
+Because a doctorate is not required for an NJ administrative certificate, a lot of Principal and School Administrator certification preparation programs at New Jersey universities take the form of a master’s, post-master’s certificate, Ed.M., or the like.
+See the NJDOE’s list of Approved School Leadership Programs for more details.
 The NJPSA’s NJEXCEL program is another state-approved alternative.

 Note: The NJDOE’s section Out-of-State Reciprocity has a sub-section on Administrative Certificates.